jessazam/jessazam/README.md

 ### Hi there 👋

-#### I'm Jessica, a Junior Front-End Developer looking to collaborate on Web-Dev projects
+#### I'm Jessica, a Dev-learner looking to collaborate on Web-Dev projects

 ---